Alby Mangels

-Zwier Albertus "Alby" Mangels (born 16 November 1948) is an Australian adventurer and documentary film-maker widely remembered for his World Safari adventure travel films (World Safari, World Safari II, and World Safari III).
+Zwier Albertus "Alby" Mangels (born 16 November 1948) is an Australian adventurer and documentary filmmaker widely remembered for his World Safari adventure travel films (World Safari, World Safari II, and World Safari III).

-Early life
+Early life and education

-Mangels was born in the Netherlands on 16 November 1948.
+Zwier Albertus Mangels was born in the Netherlands on 16 November 1948.
 His father Johannes (Jos) was a leather tanner.
-The family moved to Australia in 1955 where they settled in Adelaide, South Australia.

-After about eighteen months in Australia his parents separated.
-His mother Adrianna (Sjann) remarried but died when he was fifteen.
-He left school at fourteen.
+The family moved to Australia in 1955, where they settled in Mount Burr, South Australia.
+After about eighteen months his parents separated after his mother, Adrianna, moved out with the lodger, taking Alby and his sister with her.
+They settled in Murray Bridge, but the relationship was a bad one.
+Adrianna developed cancer when Alby was around 16, and he spent several years caring for her before her death.

-As a teenager, he undertook a wide variety of professions including chicken farming and house construction.
+Mangels left school at 13 or 14, and as a teenager, undertook a wide variety of jobs, including chicken farming and house construction.